2010 FIFA Club World Cup: Matches

-A draw was held on 27 October 2010 at the FIFA Headquarters in Zürich, Switzerland to decide the matchups for the two quarter-finals.
+A draw was held on 27 October 2010 at the FIFA Headquarters in Zurich, Switzerland to decide the matchups for the two quarter-finals.

 If a match was tied after normal playing time, 30 minutes of extra time would be played.
-If still tied after extra time, a penalty shootout would be held to determine the winner.
-However, for the fifth-place and third-place matches, no extra time would be played, and if tied the match would go straight to a penalty shootout to determine the winner.
+If still tied after extra time, a penalty shoot-out would be held to determine the winner.
+However, for the fifth-place and third-place matches, no extra time would be played, and if tied the match would go straight to a penalty shoot-out to determine the winner.

 All times are local, GST (UTC+4).